nick-clifford/nba-rest/README.md

 # Predicting when NBA Stars will rest

-*This was orginially a class project that I've been interested in continuing.
-All work is my own.*
+*This was orginially a group class project that I've been interested in continuing.
+I'm only including code that is my own*

 ![alt text](https://i.insider.com/5dc5e1623afd3701a027c603?width=1260&format=jpeg&auto=webp)
 ## Problem